Incorporating the Blue Water Pointscore Series (IRC), Tasman Performance Series (PHS), the Cape Byron Series (ORCi) and the Line Honours Series

 Friday 9 November 2018 – Cabbage Tree Island Race (1900 start time) Cat 2

 The 180nm Cabbage Tree Island Race is the club’s third most popular Blue Water Race.
 Attracting more than 40 competitors each year, many Rolex Sydney Hobart competitors use this race to qualify to enter and as crew training as it is the last big race before the RSHYR.
 The race starts on a Friday evening in November near Point Piper.
 The fleet then heads north to Cabbage Tree Island (just north of Port Stephens) and returns to finish in Rushcutters Bay, Sydney Harbour.
 Wild Oats XI, the Oatley family’s supermaxi, set the Open race record in 2012 with a time of 12 hours, 15 minutes and 55 seconds, though the Conventionally Ballasted race record is held by Matt Allen’s Carkeek 60, Ichi Ban, set in 2015 with a time of 13 hours, 23 minutes and 10 seconds.
-Competitors compete for the Halvorsen Brother’s Trophy (1st place IRC) and Woollahra Cup (1stplace PHS).
+Competitors compete for the Halvorsen Brother’s Trophy (1st place IRC), Woollahra Cup (1stplace PHS) and the Boy Messenger Memorial Trophy (1st place ORCi)

 Saturday 1 December 2018 – Bird Island Race (1000 start time) Cat 2